 • Male anoles are extremely territorial and need a range of 12 by 12 by 12 feet.
 Females live in smaller ranges within that territory in harems generally comprised of three to four but sometimes up to six females.

-• Both male and female anoles have dewlaps than can be extended in colorful displays, although the males are usually larger and more colorful and displayed more frequently.
+• Both male and female anoles have dewlaps that can be extended in colorful displays, although the males are usually larger and more colorful and displayed more frequently.
 As any astute observer has noticed, the display is often territorial with the dewlap and bobbing motions used to intimidate smaller males.
 Dewlap displays also are used to recognize a particular anole species and in selecting partners – females may chose mates with the best-developed dewlap.

 • Approximately 10% of anoles lose their tails, usually shedding it intentionally.
 The twitching tail attracts predators while the anole escapes nearly unscathed.
 Tails grow back in several weeks, but are based on cartilage not bones so they will never be as strong.
 Anoles use their tails for balance as they climb and jump and as a storage area for fats that help sustain them through cold temperatures.